Questions about Admissions and Application Information

 May I apply to both the full-time and part-time SM program, or may I transfer from one to the other?

 The MS Software Management program offers a full-time and a part-time program; you must make an initial decision regarding which program is of interest to you.
-Transferring from the full-time program to the part-time program is discouraged; however, if special circumstances exist, they can be discussed with the Associate Dean of Education on a case-by-case basis.
+Transferring from the full-time program to the part-time program is discouraged; however, if special circumstances exist, they may be addressed on a case-by-case basis.

 Other degree programs at the Silicon Valley campus are offered only on a full-time basis.